Justice Department investigating Memphis man’s arrest, death

 Davis and Mayor Jim Strickland said Tuesday that video footage of the arrest will be released after the police department’s investigation is completed and the family can review it.

-The city of Memphis declined comment on the Justice Department’s investigation on Wednesday.
+After initially declining comment on the Justice Department’s investigation, the city of Memphis sent out a statement late Wednesday afternoon saying it will fully cooperate with the federal agencies conducting the probe.
 Memphis’ police department did not immediately reply to a request for comment.

 At a memorial service for Nichols on Tuesday, family and friends remembered him as a joyful, lovable man who worked making boxes at FedEx, enjoyed skateboarding and regularly drank coffee and chatted with friends at Starbucks.
 Some of those in attendance wore T-shirts that read “Justice for Tyre,” and “Skate in Peace.”